 Security Documentation

-MPOG will complete any associated project/security documentation after a site has completed File Checker testing and the Intake Form.
+MPOG will complete any associated project/security documentation after a site has completed File Checker testing, the Intake Form, and the Business Associate Agreement (BAA).
 Prospective sites must have all required extract files and validate they meet MPOG’s minimum spec (using File Checker) and complete the Intake Form before moving to Step 4.

 Please submit both the completed File Checker results and the Intake Form to support@zendesk.com.